-You can also quickly set up a secure wireless connection between the Zyxel Device and a WPS-compatible client by adding one device at a time.
+You can quickly set up a secure wireless connection between the Zyxel Device and a WPS-compatible client by adding one device at a time.

-• Press the WiFi or WiFi/WPS button for more than 1 second but less than 5 seconds and release it (pressing more than 5 seconds will turn off WiFi).
-Press the WPS button on another WPS-enabled device within range of the Zyxel Device.
+- 1 Ensure WiFi is turned on. - Press the WiFi button for more than 1 second but less than 5 seconds and release it.
+Please note that pressing more than 5 seconds will turn off WiFi. - Press the WPS button on another WPS-enabled device that is within range of the Zyxel Device. - After a WiFi connection is established, the LED blinks amber.